adxrsh9/Swire-coca-cola-capstone-project/README.md

 ## Our Group’s Solution

 Our team employed the **CRISP-DM (Cross Industry Standard Process for Data Mining)** methodology to systematically address the problem.
-This framework guided the project through six structured phases:
+This framework guided the project through structured phases:

 ### 1. Data Understanding